PraseodymiumSpike/Battalion-Ideas/Battalions/Alchemist's Battalion.md

 A Piece with a Tier may as an action split into 2 pieces for which the sum of their Tiers is equal to the Tier of the Piece that is undergoing Fission.
 One of the new Pieces replaces the Piece that was split (This is not consiered a Promotion.), and the other is placed on an "empty" Space ("empty" being defined as any Space that a Piece can be dropped on) Adjacent to that Piece.
 If there is no available "empty" Space, the Fission isn't Possible.
 ### Elixir of Life
 identical to the drop rule (Jade Spiritomancy) from Shogun’s Battalion
-### Maniacal Dedication
-It is Illegal for a Player who Controls an Alchemist Titan on the Board to Checkmate their Opponent if they would still have Pieces in hand after Checkmating.
-* This doesn't apply in Party Mode since Checkmate doesn't exist.
-* This only counts Pieces in hand that got there through Elixir of Life or an equivalent Rule such as Jade Spiritomancy or Bird Spiritomancy.
-So having The Haunted in hand doesn't make Checkmate Illegal.
-* (inspired by lilylionmane's various attempts to use all of her pieces in hand in shogi)
 ## Homunculus
 can Move and Capture at \*